Marco Rubio: Democratic Republic of the Congo and Rwanda

 On June 27, 2025, Rubio hosted a peace agreement between the Democratic Republic of the Congo and Rwanda, according to which Rwanda will withdraw soldiers from the eastern DRC and the two countries will launch a framework for economic integration within 90 days.
 President Trump announced there will be deals with the West for minerals such as tantalum, gold, cobalt, copper, and lithium.
 A critic said, "Minerals are only one driver of conflict."

 This agreement potentially ends a long-running conflict in which six million people have died.
 Rubio said: "This is an important moment after 30 years of war.
 President Trump is a president of peace.
 He really does want peace.
 He prioritizes it above all else."
-Former DRC prime minister Joseph Kabila expressed skepticism of the peace deal, saying it was "nothing more than a trade agreement".
+Former DRC president Joseph Kabila expressed skepticism of the peace deal, saying it was "nothing more than a trade agreement".

+Sudan

+In November 2025, Rubio called for international action to stop the flow of weapons to the Rapid Support Forces (RSF), the paramilitary group responsible for mass killings and atrocities in El Fasher and across Sudan's Darfur region.
+He emphasized that the U.S. knew which countries were involved in supplying the RSF and using their territories for transit, and that pressure was being applied at the highest levels to stop it.
+Various sources, including the Sudanese army and U.N. investigators, have accused the United Arab Emirates (UAE) of being the RSF's main foreign backer.

 Mexico

-In early September 2025, Rubio met with Mexican President Claudia Sheinbaum and Foreign Affairs Secretary Ramón de la Fuente during his third visit to Latin America.
+In early September 2025, Rubio met with Mexican president Claudia Sheinbaum and Foreign Affairs Secretary Ramón de la Fuente during his third visit to Latin America.
 The U.S. and Mexico agreed to continue close cooperation regarding the smuggling of drugs from Mexico into the U.S. and the smuggling of guns from the U.S. into Mexico.
 Rubio said, "It's the closest cooperation we've ever had, maybe between any country, but definitely between the U.S. and Mexico."